okular/ManzielHider/README.md

-Hemlock
+ManzielHider
 =======

-Chrome Extension to Remove Famous People from your Internet
+Chrome Extension to Remove that giant ass clown Johnny Manziel from your life.

 In Extreme Beta.
 There are no options pages, just basic functionality.